kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 references/literature_review_table.md
 ```

-This file should include the aflatoxin/plastic literature and notes from expert discussions.
-It should include both the Macri et al. packaging study and the John et al. peanut study because both influenced the material-selection logic.

-Suggested table format:

 | Source                                                                                                                                                                                              | Crop/product                                               | Materials         | Method                                                         | Key finding                                                                                                  | Relevance to SOLARSAFE                                                                                                   |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- | ----------------- | -------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------ |